Visit Dag Hammarskjold Plaza

 Towards the south of the park is the Katharine Hepburn Garden, which is named for the Academy Award-winning actress and Turtle Bay resident, and contains quotations and items from her estate.

-Located on East 47 Street between 1 Avenue and 2 Avenue
+Located on East 47th Street

 Subways: